symfony-cmf/symfony-cmf-docs/bundles/menu/voters.rst

 The blog index page has a menu item but there are no menu items for the posts associated with the blog and so none of the menu items will be highlighted.

-When the user is viewing a blog post we want the menu item for the blog to be highlighted.
+When the user is viewing a blog post you want the menu item for the blog to be highlighted.
 The CMF facilitates this with current item *voter* classes.

 The voter system allows you to register voter classes implementing